 March 8 International Women's Day A global day celebrating the social, economic, cultural, and political achievements of women.
-March 17 Irish Heritage Day Celebrates Irish Heritage.
 March 20 International Francophonie Day Celebrates the French language and Francophone culture.
 March 21 International Day for the Elimination of Racial Discrimination A day to re-commit our efforts to combat all forms of racial discrimination, injustice, systemic racism and hate to ensure a world where everyone is respected, safe, and has equitable access to contribute meaningfully to all aspects of society.
 March 21 World Down Syndrome Day Encourages awareness about Down Syndrome and showcases the abilities of people with Down Syndrome.
+March 22 Earth Hour A symbolic event to show collective support for the planet.
 March 25 International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade A time to pay tribute to the millions of Africans who were torn from their homelands and communities through slavery and to stand up in solidarity against racism everywhere.
-March 23 Earth Hour A symbolic event to show collective support for the planet.
 March 31 International Transgender Day of Visibility Dedicated to celebrating trans people and raising awareness of discrimination faced by transgender people worldwide.

-April 2024
+April 2025